MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-profile-engine-protection-engine-cpp.md

 ---
-title: Concepts - The Protection API engine object
+title: Concepts - The Protection SDK engine object
 description: This article will help you understand the concepts around the Protection engine object, which is created during application initialization.
 author: msmbaldwin
 ms.service: information-protection